Los Angeles Girlfriend Getaway Guide

 After we went shopping for a few hours we headed back to The Line to relax and decide where we wanted to eat dinner.

-Being the traveler and food obsessed person I am, I tend to have the responsibility of deciding things on trips.
+Being the traveler and the food-obsessed person I am, I tend to have the responsibility of deciding things on trips.
 What to do, where to eat, etc. I always feel a weird pressure to make sure we all have a good time.
 It’s so much easier for me traveling solo!
 No one to worry but myself…haha!

 When I eat out I prefer to eat things I can’t make at home.
 Having spent the last half of the year based in one place, I haven’t eaten out much and always cook almost every meal.
 So I chose to eat sushi in Little Toyko!
 We could have gone somewhere like Sugarfish but there always tends to be a line and I hate waiting for things.
 I figured if we went somewhere that was crazy busy in Little Tokyo there would be a decent backup choice close by.